DIY Talc-free Deodorant Powder to Keep You Out of the Pit of Shame

 When you make a switch to a clean, toxin-free self-care regime you may find that your body responds with a rash, as it moves the toxins out.
-If this happens to you, whether you are using a green deodorant for the first time or you are switching to a homemade deodorant, simply stop using the deodorant, or switch to plain coconut oil.
-Usually after 3 or 4 days, you can resume using the new deodorant without issue.
+If this happens to you, whether you are using a green deodorant for the first time or you are switching to homemade deodorant, simply stop using the deodorant, or switch to plain coconut oil.
+Usually, after 3 or 4 days, you can resume using the new deodorant without issue.

 Frankincense Deodorant Powder